quarkiverse/quarkus-cxf/README.md

 ## Creating a SOAP Client

-In order to support only SOAP client, register endpoint URL and the service endpoint interface (same as the server) with configuration:
+In order to support a SOAP client, register the endpoint URL and the service endpoint interface (same as the server) with the following configuration:

 ```properties
 quarkus.cxf.endpoint."/fruit".client-endpoint-url=http://localhost:8080/
 quarkus.cxf.endpoint."/fruit".service-interface=org.acme.cxf.FruitWebService
 ```

-Then inject the client to use it.
-But paid attention that quarkus container must instantiate it so the client must be injected in a class which is manage/instanciate by container.
-If you need a main, you can use QuarkusMain annotation (cf https://quarkus.io/guides/lifecycle)
+Then inject the client as shown below to use it.
+Note that the Quarkus container must instantiate the client, ie. the client must be injected in a class which is managed and instantiated by the container.
+If you need a main, you can use the QuarkusMain annotation (cf https://quarkus.io/guides/lifecycle).

 ```java
 public class MySoapClient {